One-Point Contraction: Erasing Representational Separability toward Irreversible Deep Forgetting: Unlearning inversion attack

+The results are shown in \cref{tab:cifar10-cls30-headrecovery}, \cref{tab:cifar10-ele10-headrecovery} for class 30\% unlearning, random 10\% unlearning experiment.
+Also, we include results on TinyImagenet result in \cref{tab:tinyimagenet-cls10-headrecovery}.
+Similar to FM-recovery results, OPC and retraining are only methods which are resistant and all others were showing remarkable recovery, further supporting the residual linear separability and shallow forgetting.

-\subsubsection{Unlearning inversion attack}
+\section{Unlearning inversion attack}

-We provide the recovered images from the unlearning inversion attack against the unlearned models on random unlearning scenario.

-\cref{fig:inversion-recon-ele} shows the results.
-While almost all models show the vulnerability, the \textbf{OPC}-unlearned model shows the resistance.
+Recently, \cite{hu2024_reconattack} claimed the vulnerability of MU, with unlearning inversion attack, based on gradient-inversion, on unlearned model.
+Surprisingly, the attacker could reconstruct the sample image which were in the forget set $\mathcal{D}_f$.
+To visualize how the unlearning methods forget features, we exploit \cite{hu2024_reconattack}'s method and applied it to MU benchmarks and our method, to evaluate the vulnerability under unlearning inversion attack.

+Given sample image and corresponding label $(x,y)\in \mathcal{D}_f$ in forget set, the original \cite{hu2024_reconattack} implementation takes $\nabla^*$ as the parameter movement driven by unlearning process with single forget sample and find best sample $x'$ which makes $\nabla'(x')=\nabla_\theta \mathcal{L}_{CE}(f_\theta(x'),y)$ similar to $\nabla^*$, but unfortunately the unlearning problem setting does not meet theirs, since the forget set $\mathcal{D}_f$ is much larger compared to the single datapoint used in \cite{hu2024_reconattack}.
+Hence, we introduce an oracle providing true $\nabla_\theta \mathcal{L}_{CE}(f_{\theta}(x),y)$ as $\nabla^*$ for the reconstruction, which is quite strong advantage for the attacker and highly informative.

+The results are collected in \cref{fig:inversion-recon-detailed} and \cref{fig:inversion-recon-ele}.
+Interestingly, almost all other unlearning methods including retrain were vulnerable under the inversion attack, while only our method \textbf{OPC} was consistently resistant.

-Some forget images were recovered in CIFAR10, but this observation is may due to the imperfect unlearning, since the forget accuracy is still high (but much less than others) in \cref{tab:cifar10-ele10-perf}.
+In random unlearning scenario with OPC, some forget images were recovered in CIFAR10, but this observation is may due to the imperfect unlearning, since the forget accuracy is still high (but much less than others) in \cref{tab:cifar10-ele10-perf}.
 The results on SVHN shows the high resistance of \textbf{OPC}, as the forgetting was extremely successful with significant gap on forget accuracy (7.5\% on \textbf{OPC}, $>90$ on others).